 Key functions of SCBX Financial Group are required to regularly report operational risk to senior management so that management is informed of the risk level and risk issues.
 Moreover, Group companies are required to report their operational risks to SCBX.
-The Risk Management Function analyzes this risk information to prepare a monthly report for the Risk Management Committee which will then be used as input into the Committee's risk management decisions.
+The Risk Management Function analyzes this risk information to prepare a monthly report, for the Risk Management Committee and/or other relevant committees, which will then be used as input into the Committee's risk management decisions.